jabadia/CleanData_CourseProject/README.md

 In order to succesfully generate `output.txt` you need:

-- an updated version of R or R-Studio
+- a current version of R or R-Studio (tested with **R version 3.1.2 (2014-10-31) -- "Pumpkin Helmet"**, no reason it shouldn't work on earlier versions)
 - the input files as downloaded from the [course site](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), and uncompressed in a working folder
 - set the R working directory to the folder that contains the uncompressed archive `setwd('<your working dir here>/UCI_HAR_Dataset')`